pluralsh/documentation/pages/operations/managing-applications/update-application.md

 Once you click on the Helm chart, the associated application version for the Helm chart is displayed in the `CHART.YAML` section on the right.
 On the left will be a drop-down menu showing which version you are currently on.
 Scroll through the chart versions to find the application version that you want to rollback to.
 Then click `Install` in the top right.

-*We are aware that this process isn't ideal and are working on a simple rollback command in our CLI.*
+*We'll be honest.
+This process isn't ideal, so we're working on a simple rollback command in our CLI.*

 ## How Plural updates app versions